IRB Frequently Asked Questions

 i.
 Research eligible for expedited review in accordance with 46.110

 ii.
-Research reviewed by the irb in accordance with the limited IRB review described in 46.104
+Research reviewed by the IRB in accordance with the limited IRB review described in 46.104

 iii.
 Research that has progressed to the point that it involves one or both of the following which are part of the IRB-approved study: